lfurtkevicova/gislab-my-notes/docs/installation/virtual.rst

 -------------
 User accounts
 -------------

+GIS.lab user accounts are created by GIS.lab administrator on demand.
+The same login credentials are valid for logging in to GIS.lab client session and to all GIS.lab services as well.

 By default, GIS.lab installation creates only a superuser account ``gislab``.
 Ordinary user account can be created by logging in to GIS.lab server, i.e.